-If there are two things you need to know about a BC ski vacation, they are: British Columbia is one of the top places in the world to ski, and BC is massive.
-We’re talking 13 major resorts and an additional 22 community ski areas, plus a staggering amount of terrain tenured for heli- and cat-skiing … spread out over an area that is nearly 23 times the size of Switzerland.
-All this space means that there are some significant distances to travel, but don’t sweat it—we’ve got you covered.
+If there are two things you need to know about a BC ski vacation, they are: British Columbia is one of the top places in the world to ski and there are an incredible number of ski experiences spread all over the province.
+We’re talking 13 major resorts and an additional 22 community ski areas, plus a staggering amount of terrain tenured for heli- and cat-skiing.

 BC’s international airports are within close proximity of the snow, and there are a host of regional airports you can connect to from within the province to get to your final destination faster.
 Car rentals are available from most airports, and many of the resorts offer airport shuttles.

 We have broken the province’s resorts into four geographic areas: the Coast, the Interior, the Powder Highway, and Northern BC.
 Here is a how-to guide to get you to your chosen resort—and on the slopes—as quickly and efficiently as possible.